-25 Nov Harrow at a glance.
+25 Nov Harrow at a Glance

 The Alex Fitch Room is one of the most majestic at Harrow School.
-Located in the War Memorial Building, the entire contents of the room are older than the building itself.
-This beautiful room was donated by the Fitch family in memory of their son Alex, an Old Harrovian, who died in the First World War.
+Located in the War Memorial building, the entire contents of the room are older than the building itself.
+This beautiful room was donated by the Fitch family in memory of their son Alex, an Old Harrovian who died in the First World War.

-The final historic venue this blog post will glance over is The War Memorial Building.
-647 Old Harrovians were killed in the Great War, this had a traumatic effect on the School and they were determined to build a significant memorial commemorating the boy’s efforts.
+The final historic venue this blog post will look at is the War Memorial building.
+During the Great War, 647 Old Harrovians lost their lives.
+This had a traumatic effect on the School, and it decided to build a significant memorial commemorating those who had died.
 The War Memorial sits in the heart of Harrow School.
 The cabinet in the entrance of the building displays replicas of 19 Victoria Crosses.
-Portraits of ‘Giants of Old’ are located on the grand staircases which lead up to the Old Harrovian Room, traditionally used for Master’s break, society lectures and guest speakers.
-Portraits of former Head Masters sit proudly on the walls of the OH Room.
+Portraits of Giants of Old line the grand staircases that lead up to the Old Harrovian Room, where Harrow teachers gather at breaktime, and where society lectures and guest speakers are hosted.
+Portraits of former Head Masters adorn the walls of the OH Room.